Requirements necessary to file for divorce

 If you and your spouse cannot agree on the major issues in how your marriage should be dissolved, you will probably need to hire an attorney to represent you in this complex divorce proceeding.

-- In contested divorce cases, you must attend an Initial Status Conference where the judge will determine the format of the trial, including major issues litigated and what evidence is admissible.
+In contested divorce cases, you must attend a hearing where the judge will determine the format of the trial, including major issues litigated and what evidence is admissible.

-- Attorneys are likely to engage in a prolonged period of discovery where they will investigate you and your spouse’s claims.
+Attorneys are likely to engage in discovery where they will investigate you and your spouse’s claims.
 This long and costly process may include document requests, subpoenas and witness interviews.

 Uncontested Divorce (Low Cost)

-In Colorado, there are many low-cost alternatives to a contested divorce.
+In North Carolina, there are low-cost alternatives to a contested divorce.

-- In many cases, an uncontested divorce is considerably more inexpensive because there is no need to hire an attorney or complete a trial.
+In many cases, an uncontested divorce is considerably more inexpensive because there is no need to hire an attorney or complete a trial.
+Many people are capable of filling out the paperwork for an uncontested divorce without legal assistance.

 Self-Representation (Lowest Cost)

-If you and your spouse can agree to a settlement prior to going to trial, it will dramatically reduce the cost and emotional stress related to the divorce.
-That is why you should do everything possible to resolve any major conflicts with your spouse prior to engaging in a divorce.
-By filing an Affidavit for Decree without Appearance of Parties, you will sidestep any expensive legal proceedings and can conclude the divorce without an attorney.
-MyDivorcePapers.com can offer guidance and the forms necessary to complete this process with minimal cost and effort.
+If you and your spouse can agree to a settlement prior to going to trial, it will dramatically reduce the cost related to the divorce and minimize stress to you and your family.
+That is why you should do everything you can to resolve any major conflicts with your spouse prior to beginning the divorce process.
+MyDivorcePapers.com ($159)online service can offer guidance and the forms necessary to complete this process with minimal cost and effort.

 Mediation (Medium Cost)

-The state of Colorado offers couples who are considering a divorce the opportunity to use mediation services.
+The state of North Carolina encourages couples who are considering a divorce to use mediation services.
 Mediators are independent, conflict resolution professionals with expertise in resolving personal issues.
-Although they may not have the legal authority to force a couple to remain married, they are usually quite capable of providing useful dispute solutions.
-A court may appoint or recommend a mediator prior to or during a divorce proceeding.
+Although they may not have the legal authority to force a couple to remain married, mediators often produce compromises that minimize animosity and expedite the divorce process. a court may appoint or recommend a mediator prior to or during a divorce proceeding.

 Divorce Trial (Highest Cost)